Is Medvedev vs. Alcaraz a '50-50' match?

 July 10, 2024 06:39 PM

-Rennae Stubbs and Sam Querrey preview the Wimbeldon men's semifinals, explaining why Daniil Medvedev vs. Carlos Alcaraz is an even match and why Novak Djokovic is a scary player with extra rest.
+Rennae Stubbs and Sam Querrey preview the Wimbledon men's semifinals, explaining why Daniil Medvedev vs. Carlos Alcaraz is an even match and why Novak Djokovic is a scary player with extra rest.

 Close Ad